Catherine Guillouard: Rexel (2013–2017)

-RATP Group (2017-2022)
+RATP Group (2017–2022)

-On August 2, 2017, Catherine Guillouard succeeded Élisabeth Borne as Chairwoman of the Régie autonome des transports parisiens (RATP).
+On 2 August 2017, Guillouard succeeded Élisabeth Borne as Chairwoman of the Régie autonome des transports parisiens (RATP).

 The Group, which today is worth €5.45 billion, is one of the world's leading urban public transport operators, carrying more than 16 million passengers per day in 14 countries on four continents.
-With more than 20% of its revenue generated internationally, RATP is a multimodal operator - with more than eight modes of transport - and the world leader in the tramway and automatic metro.
-The expertise of its 60,000 employees in engineering, maintenance and operations, its many projects (more than 3,000 carried out in 2017-2018, a level unmatched since the 1930s) and its very high investment level in Île-de-France (€8.5 billion between 2016-2020, of which €4.2 billion in equity and €1.74 billion in investment planned in 2018) make RATP a major economic and social player.
+With more than 20% of its revenue generated internationally, RATP is a multimodal operator – with more than eight modes of transport – and the world leader in the tramway and automatic metro.
+The expertise of its 60,000 employees in engineering, maintenance and operations, its many projects (more than 3,000 carried out in 2017–2018, a level unmatched since the 1930s) and its very high investment level in Île-de-France (€8.5 billion between 2016 and 2020, of which €4.2 billion in equity and €1.74 billion in investment planned in 2018) make RATP a major economic and social player.

-On December 8, 2017, Catherine Guillouard presented her strategic orientations to the Board of Directors.
+On 8 December 2017, Catherine Guillouard presented her strategic orientations to the Board of Directors.

 This operational plan, builds on Élisabeth Borne's "2025 Challenges" business plan, based on extensive in-house consultation, and sets a two-fold ambition for RATP Group: to be a leader in sustainable and connected mobility and to establish itself as the privileged partner of smart cities.

 This ambition is based on four priorities: achieving operational excellence, succeeding in the opening up to competition, being the best partner for smart and sustainable cities and increasing RATP Group's international development.

 These four priorities, implemented as of January 2018, are followed by very concrete objectives, such as making customer service a constant requirement by developing more and more personalised services, thanks to an ambitious digital transformation plan (€500 million over five years) or becoming a key player in the sustainable city, thanks to a vast conversion program of bus depots to electric and gas by 2025, to have a fleet of 100% clean buses.
 Other projects in progress: to be exemplary in terms of energy transition by reducing the Group's energy consumption by 20% and reducing greenhouse gas emissions by 20% by 2025, making RATP a champion of multimodal mobility in France and worldwide, through a policy of equity participation in start-ups and a doubling of the Group's international sales in five years, creating more and more places of social diversity in the urban landscape (bringing together maintenance, private, social & student housing, nurseries ...) just as the RATP has already demonstrated in the context of the transformation of the Lagny and Jourdan bus depots.